spring-projects/spring-framework/org.springframework.samples.petclinic/readme.txt

 - ant clean jar    --> cleans the project and builds the WAR

-After building the project with "ant clean jar", you will find the resulting WAR file in the "target" directory.
+After building the project with "ant clean jar", you will find the resulting WAR file in the "target/artifacts" directory.
 By default, an embedded HSQLDB instance in configured.
 No other steps are necessary to get the data source up and running: you can simply deploy the built WAR file directly to your Servlet container.

 For MySQL, you'll need to use the corresponding schema and SQL scripts in the "db/mysql" subdirectory.
 Follow the steps outlined in